 - Foundational Sponsor: Google

-- Gold Sponsor: Oregon Robotics Tournament and Outreach Program
+- Servo (Plus) Sponsor: Oregon Robotics Tournament and Outreach Program

-- Silicon Sponsors: Cardinal Glass, Electronic Assemblers, Inc., Prigel Machine and Fabrication, Zepher
+- Sensor Sponsors: Cardinal Glass, Electronic Assemblers, Inc., Prigel Machine and Fabrication, Zepher

-- Supporting Sponsors: Innovative Composite Engineering, Oregon Tech
+- Supporting Sponsors: Blue Skies Bakery, Innovative Composite Engineering, Oregon Tech

 - Additional Contributors: Overwatch Imaging, R.L.
 Blaisdell Consulting, ROY-G-BIV, Walt Ronish